 Careers and employability

-95% of our undergraduates and 92% of master's graduates were in employment and/or further study, due to start a new job or course, or doing other activities such as travelling 15 months after the end of their course (HESA data).
+92% of our undergraduates and 93% of postgraduate taught graduates were in employment and/or further study, due to start a new job or course, or doing other activities such as travelling 15 months after the end of their course (Graduate Outcomes 2020/21).

 Employability is important to us and we are committed to preparing you for life outside of education and supporting you to achieve your future career ambitions in a competitive job market.
 Our careers and employability support is available to both undergraduate and postgraduate students.
 Remember, it is never too early to start planning for your future employability, so grasp the opportunities available and get off to a flying start.

 From the public to the private sector, we enable careers in an impressively wide range of fields.
 Our graduates use their newly-acquired skills in a broad spectrum of jobs, particularly in the media, education and civil service.
 While teaching, language-related professions, law, publishing and public relations are especially popular graduate destinations, other business and commercial sectors are also well represented.

 We offer information, advice and guidance to our students at every stage, delivering a tailored range of careers-related events throughout the year.

 Whatever your career ambitions, we can help you to start your journey with our range of focused activities.

 - career planning sessions including career options for your Humanities degree

 - professional networking events